Thimphu Bhutan Tourism

 Babesa Village Restaurant: The restaurant is beautiful designed in authentic Bhutanese style.
 The traditional building was renovated into modern amenities without changing the exterior giving you perfect sense of Bhutanese essence.
 They offer all kinds of Bhutanese delicacies from all around the country.

-Chig-Ja-Gya at Taj Tashi: This is the restaurant inside Taj tashi Hotel.
-They offer best of Bhutanese delicaies, Indian cuisine and all continental foods.
+Chig-Ja-Gya at Pemako: This is the restaurant inside Pemako Hotel.
+They offer best of Bhutanese delicacies, Indian cuisine and all continental foods.

 Burgers Point: This is the cheap and the best way to fill your hungry belly with yummy burgers.
 Its located right beside the hongkong market in the city.